Fall Harvest Salad

 Step 6

 Make dressing.
-Combine the following ingredients in a mason jar – olive oil, balsamic vinegar, Dijon dressing, honey, onion powder, salt, and pepper.
+Combine the following ingredients in a mason jar – extra-virgin olive oil, balsamic vinegar, Dijon mustard, honey, onion powder, salt, and black pepper.
 Shake vigorously.

 Step 7